 A monster wave descended on them.
 This was completely different.
 The wave got underneath the rear of the boat and lifted it.
 All control was now gone.
 In fact, the wave carried the boat through the entrance but well clear of the channel.
 It threw the boat onto the beach where it landed with a jarring impact.
 A momentary stillness took over.
 Soldiers on deck surveyed their immediate area or tested limbs for injury.
 The Mendip had landed a little outside the protected area of the bay.
 Waves continued to pound the boat and every so often one of the monster waves broke over the top of them.

 ‘Every man for himself,’ yelled Simon.

-John saw some soldiers throwing themselves in the water.
+John saw some soldiers throwing themselves into the water.
 One of them got his timing wrong and hit the side of the boat on the way down.
 He was unconscious before he hit the water.
-The next wave picked him up and flung towards the shore, but the undertow immediately pulled him out again.
+The next wave picked him up and flung him towards the shore, but the undertow immediately pulled him out again.

 John watched on as the current pulled the unconscious soldier away from the beach and he realised that they were in an ebb tide with a strong underlying current of water from the bay to the ocean.

 John struggled to untie himself from the rails.
 The knot had tightened beyond belief, due to the soaking with sea water and the forces placed on it by the pounding waves.
 Simon saw John’s predicament and used a marlin spike to loosen the knot.